 How Can I Get Started?

-If you are keen to enjoy tax savings using SRS, it is not difficult.
-Here are the steps to get started:
+If you are keen to enjoy tax savings using SRS contributions, here are the steps to get started:

 - Step 1: Open an SRS account with DBS, OCBC or UOB and contribute cash to your SRS account.

-- Step 2: You can invest your SRS in shares, bonds, unit trusts, fixed deposits and insurance products from financial institutions to gain a better return on your monies contributed to your SRS account.
-Monies left in SRS account earn an interest of 0.05% p.a. currently as offered by the 3 banks.
+- Step 2: You can invest your SRS funds into shares, bonds, unit trusts, fixed deposits and single premium insurance products from financial institutions to gain a better return on your monies contributed to your SRS account.
+Monies left in SRS account of the three local banks earn an interest of only 0.05% p.a.

-- Step 3: IRAS will grant the tax relief to you automatically in the year following the year of contribution provided, based on information provided by the SRS operators.
+- Step 3: IRAS will grant the tax relief to you automatically in the year following the year of contribution provided and will be reflected in your Notice of Assessment, based on information provided by the SRS operators.

-As we draw nearer to the end of the year, don’t forget to contribute to your SRS by 31st December 2021 to enjoy tax relief in the Year of Assessment (YA) 2022.
+As we draw nearer to the end of the year, don’t forget to contribute to your SRS by 31st December 2024!